-- Windows XP Professional - Windows XP Home Edition - Under Windows XP, click "Start > Control Panel > Network Connections". - Right-clicking on the "Wireless Networks" tab will display the following screen.
-Ensure the "Use Windows to configure my wireless network settings" check box is checked. - 3.
-Under the "Wireless Networks" tab, click the "Configure" button and you will see the following screen. - For a home or small business user, select "WPA-PSK" under "Network Administration".
+- In systems running Windows XP, click "Start > Control Panel > Network Connections". - 2.
+Right-click on the "Wireless Networks" tab.
+The "Wireless Network Connection Properties" screen appears.
+Ensure the "Use Windows to configure my wireless network settings" box is checked. - 3.
+Under the "Wireless Networks" tab, click the "Configure" button, and you will see the client card properties screen. - For a home or small business user, select "WPA-PSK" under "Network Administration". - Select "TKIP" or "AES" under "Date Encryption".
+This setting will have to be identical to the Wireless G Router or access point that you set up. - 6.
+Type in your encryption key in the "Network key" box. - Important: Enter your pre-shared key.
+This can be from eight to 63 characters and can be letters, numbers, or symbols.
+This same key must be used on all of the clients that you set up. - 7.
+Click "OK" to apply settings.